MechamoVictor/alura-projetinho2/README.md

 # alura-projetinho2
-Olá a todos, vamos começar a versionar. olaiasecaeec
+Olá a todos, vamos começar a versionar.